rwxrob/zet/20220103101654/README.md

 their notifications.
 Other than that, I have just have the live channel and lobby for talk shows and podcasts (which I cover elsewhere).

+Also some things to remember:

+* Disable "Posting Media" which includes anything but text or links
+* Get good at removing content, keep Discord up all the time

 Related:

 * [20220103102120](/20220103102120/) 🖼️  Single Channel Discord